THE NECESSARY MATERIALS

 - Repeat the previous steps (2 or 3 times maximum).

-The leather will gradually darken, this indicates that the wax has penetrated well.
-Here's a photo after applying a single coat: You can see that the gourd is only partially soaked, with the clear area devoid of wax.
+The leather will gradually darken, indicating that the wax has penetrated well.
+Here is a photo after applying a single coat: you can see that the bottle is only partially soaked, the light area being devoid of wax.

-As you can see, I have already punched holes for the hanging strap.
-It is useful to do this at this stage, this way you will be able to handle the bottle more easily.
+As you can see, I've already punched holes for the hanging strap.
+It's helpful to do this at this stage, as this will make it easier to handle the bottle.

 12. FINISH THE BOTTLE

-This step is optional but allows you to obtain a nice finish on your bottle.
+This step is optional but allows you to obtain a nice finish on your water bottle.

-- Spread a thin layer of beeswax on the outside of the gourd.
-This will strengthen the seal, particularly at the seams.
+- Apply a thin layer of beeswax to the outside of the bottle.
+This will strengthen the seal, especially at the seams.

-- Use a lint-free cloth and rub until you remove the sticky side of the wax and obtain a nice shine.
+- Arm yourself with a lint-free cloth and rub until the stickiness of the wax is removed and a nice shine is achieved.